Alex Burrows: Vancouver Canucks (2005–2017)

 Burrows missed the first ten games of the 2010–11 season rehabbing from shoulder surgery.
 Continuing to play with the Sedins upon his return, he recorded 48 points (26 goals and 22 assists) in 72 games and was sixth on the team in scoring.
 Winning the Presidents' Trophy for the first time in franchise history, the Canucks entered the 2011 playoffs as the first seed in the West, matched up against the Blackhawks for the third consecutive year.
 With a 3–0 lead in the series, the Canucks lost the next three games.
 In Game 7, Burrows scored both Canucks goals on Blackhawks goaltender Corey Crawford, including the overtime winner, to defeat the defending champions.
 After defeating the Nashville Predators and San Jose Sharks in rounds two and three, the Canucks reached the Stanley Cup Finals for the first time in 17 years.
 Facing the Boston Bruins, Burrows received much attention in the series for allegedly biting Bruins forward Patrice Bergeron during a scrum at the end of the first period in Game 1.
 Burrows appeared to bite down on Bergeron's finger while both players were pushing and shoving each other while being separated by a linesman.
 The incident was reviewed by the league, but was ruled unsuspendable with "no conclusive evidence that [he] intentionally bit [Bergeron's] finger."
-In Game 2, Burrows had a three-point night, including scoreing his second overtime goal of the playoffs on Bruins goaltender Tim Thomas.
+In Game 2, Burrows had a three-point night, including scoring his second overtime goal of the playoffs on Bruins goaltender Tim Thomas.
 Occurring 11 seconds into the extra period, it was the second-fastest overtime goal scored in Stanley Cup Finals history; with the goal, he also tied an NHL record held by 28 other players by scoring two overtime goals in one playoff.
-Despite holding 2-0 and 3-2 series leads, the Canucks went on to the Bruins in seven games, losing Game 7 4–0.
+Despite holding 2-0 and 3-2 series leads, the Canucks went on to lose to the Bruins in seven games, losing Game 7 4–0.
 Burrows finished the postseason with nine goals and eight assists in 25 games.

 On February 21, 2012, Burrows played in his 500th NHL game in a 3–1 loss to the Nashville Predators.
 Burrows recorded 28 goals, 24 assists and 52 points in 80 contests through the 2011–12 season, helping Vancouver to a second consecutive Presidents' Trophy.
 Facing the eventual-champion Los Angeles Kings in the first round of the 2012 playoffs, they were defeated in five games.
 Burrows had one goal and no assists for only one point overall in all five games during the series.

 On March 16, 2013, Burrows scored a goal six seconds into a game against the Detroit Red Wings, setting a Canucks record for fastest goal scored to start a game.
 This surpassed the previous record of nine seconds set by Trevor Linden and was also the fourth-fastest goal scored to start a game in NHL history.
 Burrows managed 13 goals and 11 assists for 24 points in the lock-out-shortened 2012–13 season, leading the team in goals.